 Just to make the entire project more fun, I created a card for the inside lid to tell the story of the Martian Marauder Plasma Weapon, and gave it a little age with some coffee.

 I created an accessory with some found objects, and prepared the entire piece for display.
 Check out the finished piece.

 This was a really fun project that I’ve enjoyed making multiple times for friends.
 I hope others will get the same enjoyment from it.

 Want to make this project yourself?
-Download the project files below and carve out your very own raygun with display box!
+Follow the link below to purchase the project files and carve out your very own raygun with display box!